 |Region / City

 A resident evaluation is required within 15 days of moving into assisted living in New Mexico, to determine the level of care and assistance needed and whether the new home is a good fit.
 The evaluation is conducted by a medical professional who works for the home, and establishes a baseline of the person’s functional status, or what they are capable of physically and mentally.
-It must be updated at least every six months and must include the following:
+It must be updated at least every six months and include the following:

 – Cognitive abilities